-This course continues the study of technical theater with exploration of costuming, props, make-up, scenic design, stage management, sound design and basic lighting design.
+This course continues the study of technical theater with further exploration of costuming, props, make-up, scenic design, stage management, sound design, and lighting design.
+Students apply technical theatre knowledge and skills by participating in practical aspects of the production process.
+Students will collaborate to execute a variety of technical designs safely and effectively, and develop management and public relation skills.
+Prerequisite: Technical Theater I.